 Most people immediately understand the concept of compound growth.
 If you invest $100,000 today and earn 10% annually, then your initial investment will grow to about $161,000 in 5 years.
 This happens because your initial investment is put to work and earns a dividend and/or appreciates in value over time.

 When solving for the future value of money set aside today, we compound our investment at a particular rate of interest.
-When solving for the present value of future cash flows, the problem is one of discounting, rather than growing, and the required expected return acts as the discount rate.
+When solving for the present value of future cash flows, the problem is one of discounting, rather than growing, and the required return acts as the discount rate.
 In other words, discounting is merely the inverse of growing.

 Discount Rate Sensitivity

 When it comes to discounted cash flow analysis, your choice of discount rate can dramatically change your valuation.
-Consider the following chart showing the sensitivity of net present value to changes in the discount rate:
+Consider the following analysis showing the sensitivity of net present value to changes in the discount rate:

-As shown in the analysis above, the net present value for the given cash flows at a discount rate of 10% is equal to $0.
+As shown in the analysis above, the net present value for the given cash flows using a discount rate of 10% is equal to $0.
 This means that with an initial investment of exactly $1,000,000, this series of cash flows will yield exactly 10%.
 As the required discount rates moves higher than 10%, the investment becomes less valuable.

 Selecting a Discount Rate For an Individual Investor